 Because Sheridan has three prior felony convictions in 1995, which include cocaine possession, welfare fraud and false pretenses, she's facing up to life in prison as a habitual offender.

 According to the affidavit, on July 25, a member of the Southern Vermont Drug Task Force informed Vermont State Police Det.
 Tyson Kinney about the cultivation at 165 Newfane Hill Road.

 A cooperating individual told the SVDTF agent that Sheridan was growing about 20 plants at her home and that the plants were originally cultivated by Stratton.

-Stratton had been in jail since June and Sheridan had apparently taken over care of the plants,
+Stratton had been in jail since June and Sheridan had apparently taken over care of the plants, the informant told police.

 When Kinney and Senior Trooper Max Trenosky arrived at the home on July 26, they found 16 plants outside.